Frequently Asked Questions

 You are not only covered for the theft of your vehicle but also for the repair of your vehicle.
-The cost of repairing your vehicle and parts used increase every year so your premium unfortunately has to increase in line with these costs.
+The costs of repairing your vehicle and parts used increase every year so your premium unfortunately has to increase in line with these costs.
 The depreciating value of your vehicle is however taken into account when reviewing your premium.

 Is it true that my marital status can affect my premium?

 Yes.
 Statistics show that married or co-habiting policy holders pose a lower risk than single or divorced people do.
-This is possibly because single people often go out, on the road and leave their residences left empty.
+This is possibly because single people often go out on the road and leave their residences left empty.

 If I cannot afford my premium this month, can I pay double next month?

-Why do women enjoy a discounted premium?
+Why do women get a discounted premium?

 It has been proven statistically that women are better drivers and are involved in less motor accidents than men.
-In addition, the cost of repairs to vehicles crashed by women, is on average, lower than the cost of damage caused by men.
+In addition, the cost of repairs to vehicles crashed by women is, on average, lower than the cost of damage caused by men.

 What do I need to do to cancel my policy?

-You can cancel without any period of notice, but you can give notice to cancel on a future date.
+You can cancel without any period of notice, but you can also give notice to cancel on a future date.
 This needs to be confirmed in writing.
 However, if you cancel during the month, we are not obliged to refund any premium.
 We will confirm the cancellation in writing.

 What factors are taken into account in determining what premium I pay?

 Numerous things are taken into account, for example, the make and model of your motor vehicle, where you live, where your vehicle is kept at night and under what circumstances, who the regular driver of the vehicle is, what purpose your vehicle is used for and your previous claims history.
 Because your premium is calculated on these facts, amongst others, it is very important that you are honest when answering these and any other questions.
 If you are not sure about an answer, rather tell the consultant this and get back to them later.
-It is important to be honest in your dealings with your insurer or broker, including when you claim.
+It is important to be honest in your dealings with your insurer or broker, including when you register a claim.

 What is an excess?

 An excess is the first amount payable in the event of a loss.
 The excess serves to prevent customers from submitting minor claims as well as fraudulent claims and assists in keeping the premiums down.
-When you submit a claim you will have to pay an excess, irrelevant of who was to blame for the accident.
+When you submit a claim, you will have to pay an excess, irrelevant of who was to blame for the accident.
 It is important to read your policy documentation regarding excesses as there may sometimes be additional excesses depending on the facts of your claim, e.g. who was driving your vehicle at the time of the loss, etc. We will do our best to try and recover your excess from a guilty third party even though there is no legal obligation on us to do so.
 This service is free of charge.

 What is a No Claim Bonus?